 During the meeting, Naryshkin spoke about the protests in Belarus.
 In his opinion, the country is trying to change the government by unconstitutional methods.
-To avoid this, they started to amend the Constitution in Minsk, and, according to Lukashenka, he managed to find a compromise with the opposition on this issue: the new version of the Basic Law will be adopted at a referendum, a political scientist who, according to RIA Novosti, was present during the conversation at the Palace of Independence, has said.
+To avoid this, they started to amend the Constitution in Minsk, and, according to Lukashenka, he managed to find a compromise with the opposition on this issue: the new version of the Basic Law will be adopted in a referendum, a political scientist who, according to RIA Novosti, was present during the conversation at the Palace of Independence, has said.

 It is not specified with whom exactly from the opposition representatives Lukashenka negotiated.
 Obviously, those who are in jail and voluntarily agreed to take part in a “round table” with the self-proclaimed head of state are meant here.